 If you speak to the industry in Alberta, they want to fix this.
 They have the resources — the resourcefulness, the commitment, the intelligence, the technologies and the technical know how — to do it and they will do it.
 Alberta will solve its problem and we will be leaders in the country, just like British Columbia.

 Senator Neufeld: Honourable senators, Senator Mitchell has made some interesting comments.
 I do not disagree that the technology is evolving.
 It is coming and we are applying some of it in British Columbia.
 There are much smaller emissions to deal with in British Columbia but we are starting to deal with them.
 I agree that the honourable senator is correct that the industry will solve this problem.
-However, when I talk to the industry, and I do that regularly — I did that for eight years as Minister of Energy, Mines and Petroleum Resources in British Columbia.
-During those eight years and beyond I have had many meetings in Calgary, Edmonton and Alberta and industry representatives told me there was a point where you will harm the established economic activity.
+However, I talk to the industry regularly.
+I did that for eight years as Minister of Energy, Mines and Petroleum Resources in British Columbia.
+During those eight years and beyond I have had many meetings in Calgary, Edmonton and elsewhere in Alberta and industry representatives told me there was a point where you will harm the established economic activity.
 We need to work together.
 That does not mean that you arbitrarily set this standard that is in this bill.